vanus-labs/vanus/CONTRIBUTING.md

 We hope you can test well your PR before starting the Code Review.
 If the PR is about a new feature or bugfix, the related Unit tests will be required.

-### Checking
+### CI Checking
-There are many automated task to ensure each PR's reach a high quality in Vanus.
+There are some automated task to ensure each PR's reach a high quality in Vanus.
 These tasks are:
 - License checker: check if a new source code file include 'Apache License 2.0' Header.
 The auto-generated file isn't required.
 - golang-lint: run lint checker to analyse code to find the hidden risk in code.
 - CLA checker: checkout if the contributor signed the Contributor License Agreement.